 Although many cancer survivors have a strong network of family and friends eager to provide support, they may not fully understand what it is like to cope with a cancer diagnosis.
-That’s why Cancer Services offers support groups each month for cancer patients and survivors to share their stories with one another.
-Some are specific to the type of cancer, others are offered in outlying parishes, some are even for patients’ families and friends, helping them learn about the disease and connect with others who have loved ones living with cancer.
+To help, Cancer Services offers monthly groups for cancer patients and survivors to support one another and share their experiences.
+There are specific cancer type groups, groups offered in outlying parishes, as well as groups for survivors’ families and friends, all designed to help them learn about the disease and connect with others who have loved ones living with cancer.

-When one joins a cancer support group, one can:
+When a patient or survivor joins a cancer support group, one can:

 - Share questions, concerns and feelings